-- 1) Whether the detainee is a danger to the community; and - 2) Whether the detainee is a "flight risk" meaning, whether the detainee is likely to go to all future court hearings.
+- 1) Whether the detained person is a danger to the community; and - 2) Whether the detained person is a "flight risk" meaning, whether the detained person is likely to go to all future court hearings.

-Detainees are encouraged to invite family members and friends to bond hearings and provide supporting documents to the Immigration Judge, such as letters from friends, family and employers.
+Detained people are encouraged to invite family members and friends to bond hearings and provide supporting documents to the Immigration Judge, such as letters from friends, family and employers.

-Does the ENTIRE bond need to be paid for the detainee to be released?
+Does the ENTIRE bond need to be paid for the detained person to be released?